AmosFong1/BIOF501A/README.md

 ![output](README/krona.svg)

+Here we observe that our sample consists primarily of predicted bacterial-associated sequences, with only 3%, 0.2%, and 0.1% of sequences predicted as viruses, Homo sapiens (after Bowtie2 host decontamination), and archaea-associated sequences, respectively.
+Among the bacterial-associated sequences, more than 14,000 species have been captured, providing a high-resolution framework for monitoring the population dynamics of specific species.
+However, Kraken2 failed to assign taxonomic classifications to 65.11% of sequences, as indicated in the `data/kraken2/k2_report.txt` file.
+This is likely due to the pipelines use of the 8GB-capped standard-8 collection for its Kraken2/Bracken RefSeq index.
+Choosing a more comprehensive [alternative index]( https://benlangmead.github.io/aws-indexes/k2) from their offerings or assembling a customized index from scratch has the potential to improve the sensitivity of Kraken2 classification.
+Other possible explanations for these unclassified Kraken2 sequences include the potential that these reads have not yet undergone characterization within the existing RefSeq databases.
+Another possibility is that these sequences may originate from taxonomic kingdoms not captured by the standard-8 collection of the Kraken2/Bracken indexes.

 ## References
 <a id="1">[1]</a>
 Munk P, Brinch C, Møller FD, et al. Genomic analysis of sewage from 101 countries reveals global landscape of antimicrobial resistance.
 Nat Commun.
 2022;13(1):7251.